 Line items such as fixing the AMT sound like nitpicks amid larger questions of tax rates and entitlement cuts, but they will play a pivotal role in a final deal.
 They will also provide needed motivation for both sides to find common ground before the end of the year.
 If negotiators don’t get it done, Democrats could find that postelection glow fading before they know it.

-This article appears in the Dec.
-15, 2012, edition of National Journal as False Bravado.
+This article appears in the December 15, 2012, edition of National Journal Magazine as False Bravado.